sothrieg/dynamic-mock/README.md

 - Try refreshing the analytics page
 - Verify that API requests are being made to generate data

+**Postman Collection Issues**
+- Ensure you have valid data and endpoints configured
+- Check that the download completed successfully
+- Verify the file is a valid JSON format
+- Try re-downloading if import fails

 ### Getting Help

 - 📧 Contact: **Thomas Rieger** at t.rieger@quickline.ch